The following was taken from the Statistics Canada website

 For this act of treason, as determined by the Committee of Safety, Phineas Hurd and Benjamin Eastman were arrested on August 22, 1777.
 Eastman recanted his actions and swore allegiance to the America and was released.
 Phineas Hurd refused to recant and was jailed.
 He escaped, how is not known.
 However, sometime later it was reported to the Captain (his neighbour) that Phineas was at home.
 The Committee of Safety convinced a friend of the Hurds to get Phineas to meet him.
 When Phineas appeared, he was taken into custody without the opportunity to speak to his family.
 They never saw him again.
 Phineas was however, allowed to contact a family friend, Israel Burritt, and have him tell Anna what had happened.
 The general opinion of the day was that Phineas was held prisoner on a prison ship moored at the mouth of the North River (Hudson River).
 On December 31, 1777, the ship mysteriously burned, killing all on board, including Phineas.

 Anna Hurd, with a family of 12 children, the oldest just 18, was not long left to mourn by the authorities.
 In a few days, her house was entered by those claiming to act by authority of the Committee and was stripped of everything.
-Even the cup containing the medicine for her children, sick with the measles, and the linen from the clothesline were taken.
 Anna was the victim of such search and seizure a total of three times.
 On one occasion the searchers, disappointed and maddened at not finding anything to carry away, beat Anna with their muskets from room to room, and so abused her that she carried the scars of their cruel treatment to her grave.

 The estate of Phineas Hurd was declared confiscated and advertised for sale, but fortunately no purchaser was found.
 His eldest son, Tyrus, threatened death to any person who should venture to take possession.
 On October 12, 1778, the General Assembly of Vermont, "a petition, granted to the widow Anna Hurd, the use of her late husband's farm, during their pleasure".
 This put an end to any further annoyance" (from the Vermont Historical Gazetteer by Abby Maria Hemmingway, Vol. 1, 1867).
 Just a few months afterwards, however, the lease of Phineas' land was given to Jacob Galusha in return for which he was to support Anna and her family.
 It was not long before Anna decided to leave.

 When Phineas and Anna moved to Arlington, they did so with Anna's brother Jehiel Hawley.
-So when Anna packed up and moved to Canada, she did so with only 6 children; the older 6 children stayed in Vermont with her brother.
+When Anna packed up and moved to Canada, she did so with only 6 children; the older 6 children stayed in Vermont with her brother.